 New Zealand has topped the list for the fourth consecutive time in being the best place for doing business.
 As per the Ease of Doing Business report of 2019 published by the World Bank New Zealand was ranked number 01 in ease of doing business.
 The report that is made by the World Bank has setup various criteria based on which they place countries at top and thereafter.

 Some of the criteria are: Resolving Insolvency, Enforcing contracts, trading across borders, protecting minority investors, paying taxes, getting credit, starting a business, dealing with construction permits, getting electricity and registering property.
-New Zealand has done the best in overall.
+New Zealand has done the best in overall in terms of easiest country to start your business.

 New Zealand has been ranked 36th, 23rd, 63rd, 3rd, 9th, 1st, 1st, 7th, 48th and 2nd respectively in the above sequence.
 The payback is the first rank that is the best way to attract investors.
 The nation also has external affair help desk to help new foreign investors in investing in their country.